 Other agendas for enhanced cooperation in the future include elevation of maritime security cooperation to more advanced naval exercises and operationalising finalised logistic and support agreements.
 Cooperation in the outer space domain technologies, data sharing and space situational awareness also holds potential.
 The QUAD can further help itself by pursuing lateral cooperation with other regional players through the framework of issue-based coalitions to create a broader web of cooperation between like-minded countries.
 South Korea, New Zealand and France are countries that have significant convergence with the issues concerning the QUAD.

 If the QUAD wants to position itself as a dependable and credible institutional initiative in the Indo-Pacific, it needs to walk the talk on the ambitious role that it has envisaged for itself.
 Developing synergies and not letting disagreements get into the way of broader policy initiatives, in context of the Ukraine crisis, will be the key for the robust growth of the grouping in the unsettled waters of the Indo-Pacific region.

 The undercurrents of the global balance of power are going through a dynamic churn.
 India finds itself in a situation where external reorientation and strategic manoeuvres are called for.
 It is largely in India’s interest to engage with its partners across regional and multilateral forums to play a balancing role in the existing world order.
 The QUAD grouping is a step in the right direction.
 After all, it boils down to the balance of power.

 [[Photo by 首相官邸, via Wikimedia Commons]]

-*Ved Shinde is an Undergraduate Student of Political Science and Economics, at St Stephens College, Delhi University, India.
+Ved Shinde is a student of Political Science and Economics at St Stephens College, Delhi University, India.